Updated

 Free plan (up to 10 users); Premium from ~$24/user/mo billed annually; Enterprise custom pricing

-SafetyCulture appears in OSHA compliance software searches because its template library includes OSHA-aligned inspection checklists and digital versions of OSHA forms.
-It's important to be clear about what this means: SafetyCulture provides OSHA form templates (blank digital forms you fill in) and OSHA inspection checklists (LOTO, machine guarding, PPE), not automated OSHA recordkeeping.
-Your safety manager still manually classifies incidents, manually populates 300 log entries, and manually assembles 300A annual summaries.
+SafetyCulture shows up in OSHA compliance software searches because its template library includes OSHA-aligned inspection checklists and digital versions of OSHA forms.
+The distinction matters: these are templates and checklists, not automated OSHA recordkeeping.
+Your safety manager still has to classify incidents, populate 300 log entries, and assemble 300A annual summaries.

 Key Features